leon-zanker/cinit/README.md

     └── main.c
 ```

 The `Makefile` supports that the `src` directory can contain multiple C source files, as long as they are not located inside subfolders.
 The same is true for the `include` folder and header files, respectively.
 You can also specify multiple, space-separated packages/dependencies/libraries that should be looked up using `pkg-config` during the compilation process.
-If you need intellisense from `clangd` for these packages/dependencies/libraries you can run the `make commands` command to generate a `compile_commands.json` file for it.
+If you need intellisense from `clangd` for these packages/dependencies/libraries you can run the `make commands` command to generate a `compile_commands.json` file for it using `bear`.
+You can also use static libraries locally in your project by placing them in the `lib` directory and their respective header files in the `include` directory (please note that the libraries must follow the default C library naming convention, that is "lib{library name}.a", where {library name} is replaced with the name of the library).

 The possible `Makefile` commands are: